Marist High School (Chicago): Athletics

-Rivalries

-Since its foundation Marist has enjoyed a natural rivalry with neighboring school Brother Rice.
-Games between the two schools are often referred to as the "Battle of Pulaski”.
-When Marist became a coeducational school, the local all-girls high school in the neighborhood Mother McAuley became a natural rival.
-The rivalry between Mother McAuley and Marist have heated up with the use of social media.

 Activities

+Band

 The Marist band is somewhat unusual in that it is not only an extracurricular activity, but also an Honors academic class.
 The band functions as a marching band generally in the autumn (performing pregame, halftime, and postgame shows at home football games), and as a concert band for the remainder of the year (highlighted by Christmas and Spring Concerts).
 The general exceptions are their annual performances in the Chicago Columbus Day Parade, the Chicago Thanksgiving Day Parade, and the Chicago St. Patrick's Day parades.

 The band is generally not a competition band, but has been successful enough to perform on The Tonight Show with Jay Leno and to be the featured marching band to open the new Comiskey Park in 1991.

 The Marist band has won numerous honors and awards, and has traveled across the country to perform in parades and shows such as the Tournament of Roses Parade, the Indianapolis 500 Festival Parade, the Sugar Bowl, the Orange Bowl, the Cotton Bowl, the Peach Bowl, the New York City St. Patrick's Day parade and many other events.
 The Marist marching band were grand national field show champions out of 10 bands at the 2011 Chick-fil-A bowl competition, with a score of 93 and a gold rating.